Zika virus and Guillain-Barré syndrome

 Guillain-Barré syndrome (GBS) is an autoimmune condition in which the individual’s immune system inappropriately attacks components of their peripheral nerves.
 This results in muscle weakness in the legs and/or arms, which can spread to other parts of the body.
 GBS was first described in 1916 by French neurologists.

-GBS occurs worldwide but is a rare condition with an overall incidence of 0.4 to 4.0 per 100,000 people per year (WHO factsheet, 2016).
+GBS occurs worldwide but is a rare condition with an overall incidence of 0.8 to 1.9 per 100,000 people per year (WHO Interim Guidance Update: Assessment and management of Guillain-Barré syndrome in the context of Zika virus infection, 18 August 2016).
 People of all ages can be affected, but it is more common in adults and males.

 Symptoms are usually self-limiting, typically lasting a few weeks, with most individuals recovering without long-term or severe neurological complications.